MazeCow/AI-Detector-Bypass-2.0/README.md

 # AI-Detector-Bypass-2.0

-Should be easy to use, no explanation or tutorial need :)
+Should be easy to use, no explanation or tutorial needed :)
 Please use responsibly ( ͡° ͜ʖ ͡°)

 ## What this program looks like: